hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 # 🌐 Hierarchical Expressed Semantic Stack (HESS)

+HESS is a proposed, open, installable semantic first-hop stack designed to solve AI grounding.”

 > **A deterministic, installable public owned first-hop, the (Semantic Layer Public Index) SLPI for the web — built for AI.**

 HESS applies JSON-style hierarchical structure to the web itself — with a declared semantic root instead of inferred meaning.